IT risk management for nonprofits: Securing your technology and data

 INSIGHT ARTICLE |

-The IT concerns within many organizations center on two key areas: IT strategy and IT security.
-In many cases, nonprofits do not have a defined IT strategy, leading to applications not aligned to mission critical objectives, and not being able to efficiently access data when needed.
-In addition, many organizations do not establish key performance indicators (KPIs) that help make better decisions or have systems that can scale with growth or automate manual processes.
+The IT concerns within many organizations center on three key areas: IT risk, IT strategy and IT security.
+In many cases, nonprofits do not have a defined IT risk universe or strategy, leading to unidentified risk exposures, activities and applications not aligned to mission-critical objectives, and not being able to efficiently access data when needed.
+In addition, many organizations do not establish key performance indicators (KPIs) that help drive better decisions or have systems that can scale with growth or automate manual processes.

 Your organization can implement multiple processes to secure the critical applications, supporting systems and databases to ensure the confidentiality of your key information assets.
 These include: